RaunakSachdeva2004/LeatherVision/README.md

-# LeatherLens   Real vs Fake Leather Classifier
+# LeatherVision ->  Real vs Fake Leather Classifier

 A Computer Vision command-line tool that classifies whether a given leather image is **Real or Fake** using texture-based analysis and Machine Learning (SVM).
 Built as part of the **Bring Your Own Project (BYOP)** component for the flipped course at VIT Bhopal University.